Our Lady of Mount-Carmel

 A Church Shutters

-From its founding in 1847 to the autumn of 1977, the parish of Mont-Carmel served the people of the St. John Valley for over a hundred and thirty years.
+From its founding in 1847 to the autumn of 1977, the parish of Mont-Carmel served the people of the Saint John Valley for over a hundred and thirty years.
 The parish and its former church, Notre-Dame du Mont-Carmel, became a site that connected and stimulated a shared ethnic identity and heritage amongst the French Acadian families and communities sprawled throughout the Valley east of the Madawaska Settlement.
-It also became a hub for cross-cultural encounters, connecting individuals native to the Valley with those from places more afar–from municipalities along the St. Lawrence River such as Montréal and Québec City, to the Loire and Nouvelle-Aquitaine regions of western and north-central France.
+It also became a witness to cross-cultural encounters, connecting individuals native to the Valley with those from places more afar — from municipalities along the Saint Lawrence River such as Montréal and Québec City, to the Loire and Nouvelle-Aquitaine regions of western and north-central France.

-From enduring shifts in its geographic location and institutional composition to becoming entangled with major global events such as the Great Depression and two world wars, the history of Notre-Dame and her parish are surely emblematic of the long 20th century.
-The final quarter of the 20th century, however, was to mark their end as a wellspring for community development and purveyor of religious services for the residents and travelers of the Valley.
+From enduring shifts in its geographic location and institutional composition to becoming entangled with major global events such as the Great Depression and two world wars, the history of Notre-Dame and her parish are surely emblematic of the long twentieth century.
+The final quarter of the twentieth century, however, was to mark their end as a wellspring for community development and purveyor of religious services for the residents and travelers of the Valley.
 Coupled with a decrease in priests available to serve the parishes of the Diocese of Portland was a major decline in the parish population of Mont-Carmel.
-A dwindling parish audience resulted in a lack of adequate finances to sustain the operations and maintenance of Notre-Dame.
-The effects felt from decreasing financial support were soon exacerbated by the U.S. energy crisis of the mid-to-late 1970s, when the substantial rise in costs for fuel supply needed for heat and electricity accentuated Notre-Dame’s lack of modern and cost-efficient accommodations–so much so that negative balances in the church’s finances soon began to accrue.
+A dwindling parish audience created a lack of adequate finances to sustain the operations and maintenance of Notre-Dame.
+The effects felt from decreasing financial support were soon exacerbated by the U.S. energy crisis of the mid-to-late 1970s.
+The substantial rise in costs for fuel supply needed for heat and electricity accentuated Notre-Dame’s lack of modern and cost-efficient accommodations — so much so that negative balances in the church’s finances soon began to accrue.

-The population decline of the parish, therefore, directly contributed to the drop in attendance rates at Notre-Dame, and, hence, to the slow demise of the parish entirely.
+The population decline of the parish thus directly contributed to the drop in attendance rates at Notre-Dame, and, hence, to the slow demise of the parish.

 This community dissolution is thought to have been prompted by the various changes to Church doctrine and practice proposed in the early 1960s at the Second Vatican Council.
-Particularly, during this ecumenical convening which sought to modernize the institution of Roman Catholicism in the rapidly-emerging secularized world of the late 20th century, an increased recognition in the autonomy of the family unit arose.
+This ecumenical convening sought to modernize the institution of Roman Catholicism in the rapidly-emerging secularized world of the late-twentieth century.
+An increased recognition in the autonomy of the family unit arose.
 The Church acknowledged that family planning decisions and preferences for family size must derive from individuals’ personal discernment of an array of factors (i.e., societal events, private lifestyles) rather than make these decisions solely aligned with, or derived only from, the interests of the Church.

-Though continuing to encourage individuals to have an “openness to life” in making their family planning decisions, Vatican II nonetheless signaled a shift within the Church, as greater recognition was paid to the importance of both the individual self and wider societal circumstances.
-The impact of this is unmistakable in the case of Mont-Carmel; a community that was once blanketed with families whose average number of children ranged between 5 to 10 dwindled to a sparsely populated locality with the number of children per family ranging between 1 to 3.
+Vatican II signaled a shift within Church pedagogy, despite its continued encouragement for individuals to have an “openness to life” in making their family planning decisions.
+Greater recognition became paid to the importance of both the individual self and wider societal circumstances.
+The impact of this is unmistakable in the case of Mont-Carmel; a community once blanketed with families whose average number of children ranged between 5 to 10 dwindled to a sparsely populated locality with the number of children per family ranging between 1 to 3.

 Further compounding this decline in family sizes within the Mont-Carmel parish was an intimate interplay of broader societal trends, cultural shifts, and events.
 From the rise of feminism and evolving perspectives on gender dynamics to the advent of new employment and educational opportunities within emerging industries in more prosperous distant cities, the Mont-Carmel parish became overwhelmed by push and pull forces which prompted the departure of its residents.

-These factors are considered pivotal contributors to the cessation of religious services and formal closure of Notre-Dame du Mont-Carmel in September of 1977, and the subsequent consolidation of the Mont-Carmel parish with the parish of St. Gerard in Grand Isle–located a short distance upstream from Lille.
+These factors are considered pivotal contributors to the cessation of religious services and formal closure of Notre-Dame du Mont-Carmel in September of 1977, and the subsequent consolidation of the Mont-Carmel parish with the parish of Saint Gerard in Grand Isle — located a short distance upstream from Lille.

 This decision derived from the Parish Council and was further bolstered by Bishop Edward O’Leary of Portland, citing its economic necessity despite its local and regional unpopularity.